Exploring Fraser Island should be on your ‘must-see & do’ list in Australia

 The Maheno Shipwreck is beached just off the Fraser Island coast.
 She was retired and on her way to Japan in July 1935 when a cyclone hit them, her towline broke, and she drifted to where she lies today.
 Though access to the wreck isn’t allowed, it is a fantastic sight in low tide.

 Eli Creek.
 Do you like floating along with the current?
 This creek is on the main beach and is fabulous for relaxing and floating downstream, taking in the forest as you go.

 There are many more incredible sights to see on this island from the nearly extinct King Ferns at Wanggoolba Creek to the giant dunes at Hammerstone Elbow.

-Fraser Island is truly an adventure.
+Fraser Island is a ‘must do’ in Australia and truly an adventure.